resilar/sqleet/README.md

 00001ff0  e5 ad 4a cd 75 af 8e 8a  e2 79 f3 d9 2e 21 e8 4b  |..J.u....y...!.K|
 ```

+Notice that the data of the encrypted database is indistinguishable from random.
-The resulting encrypted database is accessible only with the correct key.
+After encryption, the unencrypted data is accessible only with the correct key.

 ```
 [sqleet]% ./sqleet hello.db